 The First thing you should do — Inspect the guitar

-Now that we have discussed setting realistic expectations, we really need to take a good look over the guitar to see if there are any major issues causing the guitar to sound bad.
+Now that we’ve discussed setting realistic expectations, we need to take a good look over the guitar to see if there are any major issues causing the guitar to sound bad.